 Borrowing Privileges for Community Users

-Students and faculty of area colleges may also borrow Kathryn A. Martin Library circulating materials.
-We will ask you to present a photo ID in addition to a student or faculty ID from your college or university when you apply for a courtesy card.
+We extend courtesy loans to students and instructors from Duluth area colleges.
+We will ask you to present a student or faculty photo ID from your college or university when you apply for a courtesy card.

 You must pay all outstanding fines and fees, and return all overdue items, before your borrowing privileges will be renewed.

-For your convenience, the library will automatically renew loans until you reach an end renewal date.
+For your convenience, the library will automatically renew loans of three days or longer until items reach their final renewal date.
 For courtesy card users, the end date for renewal of a regular book is three months after checkout.
 Loans of Best Sellers reach an end renewal date eight weeks after checkout.
-After that, you must return the item or fines will begin accruing.
-Renewal is prevented when another user requests an item on your account.
-Materials loaned for shorter terms, such as DVDs and periodicals, do not have the autorenewal feature.
+Other materials have shorter renewal terms.

 You may renew materials in the following ways: (1) in person at the Circulation desk or (2) by calling 218-726-6120 during hours when the library is open.